acampergue/acampergue.github.io/README.md

 _3 development missions_

-  * Analysis and design of an export engine data (18 months)
+  * Analysis and design of a data export engine (18 months)
   * Designing an electronic component reduction module (2 months)
   * Designing a calculation engine based on finite difference applied to thermal science (4 months)